Cloud-Computing-Spring-2025/assignment-1-mapreduce-document-similarity-Krishna-coder12/README.md

 ##### **doc1.txt**
 ```
-hadoop is a distributed system
+doc1 hadoop is a distributed system
 ```

 ##### **doc2.txt**
 ```
-hadoop is used for big data processing
+doc2 hadoop is used for big data system processing.
 ```

 ##### **doc3.txt**
 ```
-big data is important for analysis
+doc3 hadoop is a big data system is important for analysis
 ```

 ---